New Office Opens in Monterey

 Here’s the good news: This painful emotional and sexual disconnect doesn’t need to become permanent.
-Motivated couples who have not had sex in months, years and even decades can achieve meaningful reconnection.
+Motivated couples who have not had intimacy in months, years and even decades can achieve meaningful reconnection.

 Once the complex causes and dynamics of diminished and elevated desire are addressed and understood, reconciliation and reconnection can occur organically.
 Through therapy, I can help both of you embrace an attitude of hope, forgiveness and acceptance of human imperfection.
 Healing and balance are achievable goals if you choose to seek help and take action.